 Solution:

-1. Check Installation: Ensure the fuser unit is properly installed and all connections are secure.
+Check Installation: The fuser unit must be installed properly and the connections must be secure.

-2. Inspect Rollers: Check the rollers and other components for wear or damage that could cause jams.
+Inspect Rollers: The rollers and other components should be checked for wear or damage that might be the cause of the jams.

 Issue: Error Messages After Replacement